kimfetti/kimfetti.github.io/_drafts/2019-12-20-down-and-up.md

 ## First Thoughts

 When I first heard this problem, I initially thought that perhaps the paint is not smeared to the right pencil at all and perhaps only one inch of paint appears on the left pencil throughout the entire process.
-Did you also expect this?
-The <em>second</em> time I read through the problem I started to visualize what might actually be happening.
+(Did you also expect this?)
+But the <em>second</em> time I read through the problem I started to visualize what might actually be happening.
 The solution became much more clear as soon as I tried to make a mental picture of the process.
 Since my husband was solving the problem with me, I made him this sketch to share what I was thinking:

 <center>
 <img src="{{ site.urlimg }}pencil_sketch.png" alt="Initial ideas as a sketch" width = "550">